ZebraDevs/DW-WEBVIEW/README.md

 # DATAWEGDE INTEGRATION INTO A WEBVIEW-BASED APP

+## v1.6+ INFORMATION: Since Feb.2025 created profiles are no longer associated with this app => use the "SWITCH PRO" button to enable a profile when running the app

 - Successfully tested on A8.1, A13, A14 Webview 117, 121 and 122
 - Two variants are now supported and each creates its dedicated DW profile
     ![image](https://github.com/ZebraDevs/DW-WEBVIEW/assets/11386676/c343e200-1173-43ea-b23e-c0ba6686aae1)